 - 1. Homework: Homework will be completed at the website MyOpenMath.
 Homework assignments will have an unlimited number of attempts up to the deadline assigned.
 If a homework assignment is not completed by the deadline, it will receive a grade of 0.
-Homework will count for 10% of the final grade. - 2.
-Quizzes: Quizzes will be administered through MyOpenMath.
-Students will have two attempts per quiz up to the deadline assigned.
-Extensions may be granted on a case-by-case basis if the student contacts the instructor prior to the due date.
-Otherwise, the quiz will receive a grade of zero.
-The 3 lowest quiz grades will be dropped at the end of the semester.
-Quizzes will count 10% of the final grade. - 3.
-There will be 4 unit exams.
-In the event of an absence on the day of an exam, a grade of zero will be given for that exam.
-If an exam will be missed due to a documented school sponsored event, the student must contact Mr. Brabson before the scheduled absence and make arrangements to take the exam early.
-Failure to do so will result in a zero on the exam.
-Any make-up exams are at the discretion of the instructor with the counsel of the Math Department Head or Math Associate Department Head and will be handled on a case-by-case basis.
-The lowest test score will be dropped in determining the students' exam grade.
-Any further missed exams will receive scores of zero.
-Exams will count 60% of the final grade. - 4.
-Final: There will be a mandatory comprehensive final exam.
-The final exam will be administered in MyOpenMath.
-The final will count 20% of the final grade.
+The homework grade is worth 100 points and will be based on the percent of problems completed correctly at the end of the semester. - 2.
+Exams: Four unit exams and a final exam will be given.
+In the event of an absence on the day of an exam, the final exam grade will count for that missed exam.
+If an exam will be missed due to a documented school sponsored event, the student must contact Mrs. Romines before the scheduled absence and make arrangements to take the exam early.
+Failure to do so will result in a zero on the exam and the final exam grade will count for the missed exam.
+Any further missed exams will receive scores of zero. - 3.
+Projects: Four projects will be assigned during the semester.
+Each project is worth 25 points and must be submitted on time for full credit.
+Projects will be accepted up to one class late with a 5 point penalty.